RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>23</sup> For the wages of sin [is] death; but the gift of God [is] eternal life through Jesus Christ our Lord.
 ## Chapter 7

 <sup>1</sup>  Know ye not, brethren, (for I speak to them that know the law,) how that the law hath dominion over a man as long as he liveth?
 <sup>2</sup> For the woman which hath an husband is bound by the law to [her] husband so long as he liveth; but if the husband be dead, she is loosed from the law of [her] husband.
 <sup>3</sup> So then if, while [her] husband liveth, she be married to another man, she shall be called an adulteress: but if her husband be dead, she is free from that law; so that she is no adulteress, though she be married to another man.
 <sup>4</sup> Wherefore, my brethren, ye also are become dead to the law by the body of Christ; that ye should be married to another, [even] to him who is raised from the dead, that we should bring forth fruit unto God.
 <sup>5</sup> For when we were in the flesh, the motions of sins, which were by the law, did work in our members to bring forth fruit unto death.
 <sup>6</sup> But now we are delivered from the law, that being dead wherein we were held; that we should serve in newness of spirit, and not [in] the oldness of the letter.
 <sup>7</sup> What shall we say then?
 [Is] the law sin?
-God forbid .
+God forbid.
 Nay, I had not known sin, but by the law: for I had not known lust, except the law had said, Thou shalt not covet.
 <sup>8</sup> But sin, taking occasion by the commandment, wrought in me all manner of concupiscence.
 For without the law sin [was] dead.
 <sup>9</sup> For I was alive without the law once: but when the commandment came, sin revived, and I died.
 <sup>10</sup> And the commandment, which [was ordained] to life, I found [to be] unto death.
 <sup>11</sup> For sin, taking occasion by the commandment, deceived me, and by it slew [me].
 <sup>12</sup> Wherefore the law [is] holy, and the commandment holy, and just, and good.
 <sup>13</sup> Was then that which is good made death unto me?
-God forbid .
+God forbid.
 But sin, that it might appear sin, working death in me by that which is good; that sin by the commandment might become exceeding sinful.
 <sup>14</sup> For we know that the law is spiritual: but I am carnal, sold under sin.
 <sup>15</sup> For that which I do I allow not: for what I would, that do I not; but what I hate, that do I.
 <sup>16</sup> If then I do that which I would not, I consent unto the law that [it is] good.